nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing categories, the existing categories of the transaction will be removed i.e adding of categories is not cumulative.
 * You can remove all the person’s categories by typing `cat/` without specifying any categories after it.
+* Other parameter specification, please refer to `addTxn` parameter specification section.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Status can be edited via `markDone` or `markUndone` command.